Brown-University-Library/OLD-ARCHIVED_bdpy3/README.md

 - for a ruby library, see [jonathan rochkind's](https://github.com/jrochkind) comprehensive and well-tested [borrowdirect-api wrapper](https://github.com/jrochkind/borrow_direct)

-- here is a [python2.x version of the library](https://github.com/Brown-University-Library/borrowdirect.py), no longer maintained
+- here is a [python2.x version of the library](https://github.com/Brown-University-Library/borrowdirect.py), no longer maintained (it does not search or request on title/author/date)

 ---